eXist-db/atom-existdb/README.md

 In addition to server-side compilation, xqlint will be called in the background to provide hints and alerts for the currently open file.
 The eXistdb package combines those with the feedback coming from the eXist server.

 #### Navigate to a function definition
-The package includes a provider for *hyperclick*: keep the `alt` or `command` key pressed while moving the mouse over a function call and it should be highlighted.
+The package includes a provider for *hyperclick*: keep the `ctrl` or `command` key pressed while moving the mouse over a function call and it should be highlighted.
 Clicking on the highlighted range should navigate to the definition of the function, given that the source location of the corresponding XQuery module is known to the XQuery engine (obviously it won't work for the standard Java modules compiled into eXist).
 If the declaration of the function resides in a different file, it will be opened in a new editor tab.

 Just in case hyperclick doesn't work for you: place the cursor inside a function call and press `cmd-alt-g` or `ctrl-alt-g`.